elastic/elasticsearch-ruby/elasticsearch-api/utils/README.md

 $ IGNORE_VERSION=true thor code:generate
 ```

 - You can use the environment variable `BUILD_HASH` to update the build hash for the generated code from the `tmp/rest-api-spec/build_hash` file.
-This file is updated every time you use the `elasticsearch:download_artifacts` Rake task is used in the root of the project to download the latest Elasticsearch specs and tests:
+This file is updated every time you use the `es:download_artifacts` Rake task is used in the root of the project to download the latest Elasticsearch specs and tests:
 ```bash
 $ BUILD_HASH=true thor code:generate
 ```